rasbt/machine-learning-book/ERRATA/README.md

 Not an errata, but it would be good to clarify in the infobox that users have to unzip the `img_align_celeba.zip` file, which is inside the unzipped `celeba` folder.

+**Page 488**

+The correct smile attribute is not `attr[18]` but `attr[31]`.
+Consequently, the plot on pg.
+495 will look a bit different.
+The test accuracy on pg.
+496 will be around 90.21%.
+And the pictures on pg.
+497 will look a bit different.
+The [ch14_part2.ipynb](../ch14/ch14_part2.ipynb) Jupyter notebook in this GitHub repository was updated accordingly :).

 **Page 508**

 In the following line